sunnyagarwal/ThoughtPad/README.md

 Canvas view for hand-drawing and rendering vector paths and shapes.

 ## Warning
 This project is a WIP.
-It's current stength is the _PathSegment_ model.
-It's other models will change to improve structure and performance.
+Its current stength is the _PathSegment_ model.
+Its other models will change to improve structure and performance.

 ### Known Issues